Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

 \subsection{Application: An Alternative Definition of PD and PSD of Matrices}

-In Definition~\ref{definition:psd-pd-defini} (p.~\pageref{definition:psd-pd-defini}), we defined the positive definite matrices and positive semidefinite matrices by the quadratic form of the matrices.
-We here prove that a symmetric matrix is positive definite if and only if all eigenvalues are positive.
+In Definition~\ref{definition:psd-pd-defini}, positive definite (PD) and positive semidefinite (PSD) matrices are defined based on their quadratic forms.
+Here, we establish that a symmetric matrix is positive definite (resp., positive semidefinite) if and only if all its eigenvalues are positive (resp., nonnegative).